Pennsylvania Skill machines still in legal limbo

 HARRISBURG, Pa.
-(WHTM) — Last month, state police seized several games of skill machines from Midstate bars, saying they’re illegal.
-One manufacturer, however, is challenging that claim in court.
+(WHTM) — State police last month seized several games of skill machines from Midstate bars, saying they’re illegal.
+One manufacturer is challenging that claim in court.

 At issue is Pace-O-Matic’s Pennsylvania Skill machines.
 The company was granted a temporary injunction last month to stop state police from seizing its machines.